When Is Hurricane Season? Now, Actually

 The best hurricane preparation is education.

-Keep yourself up to date with the NOAA forecasts and predictions for your area, and always heed the advice of meteorologists and local officials regarding warnings and evacuations.
+Keep yourself up to date with the NOAA weather forecasts and predictions for your area, and always heed the advice of meteorologists and local officials regarding warnings and evacuations.
 Start making a plan now, and take steps to prepare for hurricane season.